intmus/inttheory/_02-int-scales-keys/b2- modesandpentatonics.md

 "How do most people think about modes?"

-- As a major scale starting on different pitches.
+- A major scale starting on different pitches.
 Using the same pitch collection with a different tonic.

 "How do you label intervals?"

-- It's important to remember that a dyad (two pitches played together) is different than an interval (the spae between two pitches).
+- It's important to remember that a dyad (two pitches played together) is different than an interval (the space between two pitches).

-- Intervals are labeled with a quality first (merfect, major, minor, diminished, and augmented), and a size next (unison, second, third, fourth, etc.).
+- Intervals are labeled with a quality first (perfect, major, minor, diminished, and augmented), and a quantity next (unison, second, third, fourth, etc.).

 - Harmonic intervals are intervals played together, melodic intervals are played seperately (one after another).

 - Simple intervals are intervals within the octave, compound intervals are inervals are that stretch further than an octave.

-## Class discussion 2021

-**Pentatonic Scales Tricks**

--Take out the tri-tone notes (Degree 4 and 7) from the major scale for major pentatonic.

--Minor pentatonic can be remembered as taking out scale degree 2 and 6.

--Major and Minor are the same pitches, but just organized in a different order (different starting point).
-They are modes of each other.

-**Bobby McFerrin Video**

-He could demonstrate that the pentatonic scale can be used independently and easily taught.

-Even though it is missing the two notes that we considered important scale degrees, if can still be expressive and interesting (and it is in our bones).
-The Major Pentatonic scale, how the audience knew about Mi and So (from McFerrin's demonstration)

-**Major Pentatonic: Do, Re, Mi, So, La or ^1, ^2, ^3, ^5, ^6.

-**Minor Pentatonic: Do, Me, Fa, Sol, Te or ^1, ^b3, ^4, ^5, ^b7.

-###Notes Continued on Wednesday September 1, 2021.

-Mixed Modes
+"What on Earth is Lydian Dominant?"
-Lydian Dominant (Do,Re, Mi, Fi, So, La, Te, Do).
-Compared to major, we have a raised 4th (fi) and a lowered 7th (Te).
+- Compared to Ionian (major), it has a raised ^4 and a lowered ^7
-Lydian Dominant, rather than Lydian Mixolydian.
-Easier to say.
-Very useful for dealing with altered chords (we will get to that).
+- You take the lower half of Lydian mode combined with the upper half of Mixolydian mode
+- Solfege: Do, Re, Mi, Fi, So, La, Te

 How to practice/learn the modes: for example, F Phrygian
 1: (Relative): What scale is F the ^3 of?
 2: (Parallel): What tones are altered in a Phyrgian Scale?

-How to find Phrygian Dominant: Build a domninat scale upon the ^5 of the Phrygian scale. (a.k.a the locrian scale).

-If you raise a pitch, you are wanting to resolve it upwards.
-If you lower a pitch, you want it to resolve downwards.
+## Pentatonic Persnickety

+"What are some tricks to crafting pentatonic scales?"
+- Using a major scale, take out the tri-tone notes (degree ^4 and ^7) to form major pentatonic.
+- Using a natural minor scale, take out scale degree ^2 and ^6 to form minor pentatonic
+- In other words, for both major and minor pentatonic, you are removing the scale degrees which are a half-step away from a chord tone to form the pentatonic version
+- Major and Minor pentatonic are modes of each other.
+The notes in a major pentatonic scale match the note in its relative minor pentatonic scale.
+(Ex: if you play the notes of C major pentatonic, but start on A, you will get A minor pentatonic)

+"Pentatonic Solfege"
+- Major Pentatonic: Do, Re, Mi, So, La or ^1, ^2, ^3, ^5, ^6
+- Minor Pentatonic: Do, Me, Fa, Sol, Te or ^1, ^b3, ^4, ^5, ^b7

 # Further Reading